django-q2/django-q2/docs/install.rst

     $ pip install pymongo

 - `Redis <http://redis.io/>`__ server is the default broker for Django Q2.
 It provides the best performance and does not require Django's cache framework for monitoring.

-- `Disque <https://github.com/antirez/disque>`__ server is based on Redis by the same author, but focuses on reliable queues.
-Currently in Alpha, but highly recommended.
-You can either build it from source or use it on Heroku through the `Tynd <https://disque.tynd.co/>`__ beta.

 - `MongoDB <https://www.mongodb.org/>`__ is a highly scalable NoSQL database which makes for a very fast and reliably persistent at-least-once message broker.
 Usually available on most PaaS providers.